QR code scans quadrupled in 2022

 - Social media – 3.7%

 - Appstore – 1.0%

 - Facebook – 0.7%

-From the QR code usage statistics shown, forty-six percent of the total dynamic QR codes created for the first quarter of 2022 are URL QR codes, which only makes sense since QR codes are primarily used for redirecting users to web links.
+From the QR code usage statistics shown, forty-six percent of the total dynamic QR codes created using a custom QR code generator online are URL QR codes, which only makes sense since QR codes are primarily used for redirecting users to web links.

-File QR codes come in second place with 31%, followed by the vCard (digital business card) QR solution at 7%.
+File QR codes come in second place with 31%, followed by the vCard QR code (digital business card) QR solution at 7%.

 The remaining two percent consists of the following QR code solutions:

 Multi-URL QR codes are among the unique solutions.
 Using this technology, each user can access different links depending on particular parameters such as:

 Claeys remains steadfast in multi-URL QR codes’ potential.
 “We recently helped VeeFriends, an NFT project by Gary Vaynerchuk,” he shares.